l2late/master-thesis/README.md

 uv run python scripts/train.py logger=tensorboard
 ```

-This uses the TensorBoard logger, which does not require any setup and will log the training metrics to the `runs` directory.
+This uses the TensorBoard logger, which does not require any setup and will log the training metrics to the `logs/` directory.
 You can then visualize the training metrics with TensorBoard by running:

 ```bash
 uv run tensorboard --logdir logs/